stankovski/wp-prayer-times/README.md

 1. Upload the `prayer-times` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Configure settings under Settings > Prayer Times
+3. Configure settings under Settings > Muslim Prayer Times
 4. Add prayer times to your posts or pages using blocks or shortcodes

 #### Frequently Asked Questions